- Uber CEO Dara Khosrowshahi echoes his rival’s optimism about the direction of the ride-sharing market on the company’s first earnings call.

 - Lyft shares are up Friday.

 Shares of Lyft rose Friday morning after Uber CEO Dara Khosrowshahi echoed its executives’ optimism around competition in the ride-sharing market.
-Shares of Lyft, Inc. - Class A (LYFT - Get Rating) were up more than 5% as Uber’s stock was slightly positive.
+Shares of Lyft, Inc. - (LYFT - Get Rating) were up more than 5% as Uber’s stock was slightly positive.
 Lyft’s stock gained more than $800 million in value, rising to a market cap of about $16.8 billion compared with Uber’s $67 billion.

-During a call with analysts following Uber’s first quarterly earnings report, Khosrowshahi said he agreed with Lyft, Inc. - Class A (LYFT - Get Rating) executives who said earlier this month they believed the market was becoming more rational.
+During a call with analysts following Uber’s first quarterly earnings report, Khosrowshahi said he agreed with Lyft, Inc. - (LYFT - Get Rating) executives who said earlier this month they believed the market was becoming more rational.

 “I think that competing on brand and product is — call it a healthier mode of competition than just throwing money at a challenge,” Khosrowshahi said.